心理言語学実験を中心とした活動をしている三輪ラボ(名古屋大学、文系総合館711)では実験の参加者を常時募集しています。

 Everything students need to know

-Sadly, it is not uncommon to see students analyzing data a month before the deadline (and consequently writing the thesis the day before the deadline).
 It takes time to design a study.
 It takes time to collect data.
 It takes time to analyze data.
-Of course, it takes even more time to write a thesis.
-Whatever you do, it takes more time than you think.
+Of course, it takes even more time to write a manuscript with a decent storyline.
+Whatever we do, it usually takes more time than we think.
 Please understand 10 steps in completing your thesis:

 Time: NOT PROVIDED IN SPRING 2020